 Also, the methodology should provide volumes estimation for the three following winters.
-The output of the methodology, valid for next winter, will indeed be extrapolated based on the evolution of Market Response volumes during the three previous years, provided by the aggregated curves analysis.
-This extrapolation could also be validated by inputs provided by the qualitative questionnaire.
-Also, a correction factor will be applied due to the volumes of ancillary services.
-This correction factor will be based on the projections of ancillary services needs, conducted by Elia and on the historic MR contribution.
+The output of the methodology, valid for next winter, will indeed be extrapolated based on the evolution of Market Response volumes during the previous years, provided by the aggregated curves analysis.
+Also, a correction will be applied to account for the volumes of ancillary services.
+This correction will be based on the projections of ancillary services needs, conducted by Elia and on the historic MR contribution.